Musicminion/Musicminion/README.md

 ### Notes Project
 Some personal notes has been published to website using [Docusaurus](https://github.com/facebook/docusaurus), you may need some tools to view this website since some network reasons.
 Don't use it for commercial use!
 Good luck to you for exams~
+- [**Ayaka-notes Navigation Page**](https://ayaka-notes.github.io), You will find all you may need, though some are not open right now.
 - [**Application-system-architecture Notes**](https://web-arch.ayaka.space/)(2022.9-2022.12)
 - [**Software Test Notes**](https://sofwaretest.ayaka.space/)(2023.2-2023.6)
 - [**ICS notes**](https://ics.ayaka.space/)(2022.9-2023.6, still in work, web closed!)